jphaugla/datastaxStreamsetsDocker/README.md

 1. Login to StreamSets Data Collector at http://localhost:18630 with username: admin password: admin
 2. Import the `exports/Kafka Consumer to DSE.json` pipeline and start
 3. Import the `exports/Files to Kafka.json` pipeline and start
-4. Verify data has landed in DSE from terminal with `docker exec dse cqlsh -e "select * from avro.cctest limit 10"`
+4. Verify data has landed in DSE from terminal with `docker exec dse cqlsh dse -e "select * from avro.cctest limit 10"`

 That's it.
 Easy button.